MaurizioCarrara/GARC-Public/README.md

 G.A.R.C. stands for General Aviation Report Creator, it is a Python app (Dash) that allows to download from anywhere the related DB of flights, makes various analysis and render them in a web page that runs in localhost.

-**ATTENTION**
+**ATTENTION:**
  This repository is just for this readme file to show the mode of operation.

 ## The data
 Data are stored in an encrypted server that it's contacted each time the app is evoked, they are keeped in a local variable that evanish each time the app is closed.